jocave/ubuntu-core-docs/en/guides/build-device/creating-interfaces.md

 ---
-title: Developing snapd Interfaces
+title: Creating Interfaces
 table_of_contents: true
 ---

-# Developing Interfaces
+# Creating Interfaces

 This guide introduces the terminology and technologies used in an essential component of snapd called _Interfaces_.
 Having read the guide you should be in a position to consider creating Interfaces of you own.
 An accompanying codelabs tutorial will be available to walk you through the exact steps needed to create an example Interface.